Allgäu Alps: Hochvogel and Rosszahn Group

 This sub-range also covers part of the main chain of the Allgäu, this time between the saddles of Hornbachjoch and Notländ.
 The Himmeleck is the boundary with the Daumen Group.
 The surrounding valleys are those of the Jochbach, Hornbach, Lech, Schwarzwasser and Bärgündle.
 The subgroup is formed predominantly of main dolomite.
 Its highest peak is the Hochvogel, 2,592 m which is also considered the most attractively shaped mountain in the Allgäu Alps, especially when seen from the north.
-The Hochvogel, with its main base, the Prinz Luitpold Haus, is also the most climbed mountain in this sub-range by a long chalk.
+The Hochvogel, with its main base, the Prinz Luitpold Haus, is also the most climbed mountain in this sub-range.
 All other peaks in the surrounding area are considerably lower and much less popular.
 In hardly any other subgroup is the contrast between mass tourism and absolute tranquility so marked.
 Only a few kilometres from the Hochvogel are the summits of the Rosszahn Group which scarcely receive any visitors.